 Are you or someone you know facing harassment charges in Texas?
 A conviction can have long lasting consequences that you will want to avoid, including the potential of fines and jail time.
+Even if you avoid jail time, the crime of harassment can carry a probation sentence of up to 2 years with a requirement for community service, classes to be completed, reporting to a probation officer monthly, monthly fees to probation and other requirements.

 Harassment can take several different forms under Texas law.
 Texas Penal Code §42.07 states that an individual commits the offense of harassment when he or she acts with intent to harass, embarrass, torment, alarm, abuse or annoy someone else.